-In-house counsel are increasingly expected to screen documents created by their colleagues, but they are also expected to reduce costs and increase efficiency.
-Screening every legal document would therefore be ideal from a risk perspective, but will usually be unattainable from a budgetary perspective.
+In-house counsel are expected to screen documents created by their colleagues, but they are also expected to reduce costs and increase efficiency.
+Screening every legal document is unattainable from a budgetary perspective.
 And doing so would slow down commercial operations and annoy commercial teams.

-Commercial teams do not like creating contracts by tediously editing complex document templates, with the lurking risk of performing wrong manipulations.
+Commercial teams do not like tediously editing complex document templates, with the lurking risk of performing wrong manipulations.
 Outsourcing that work to the legal department, however, can become a bottleneck in the operational flow.

-Attorneys face increasing pressure on their margins, and do not want to lose their involvement in creating contracts for their clients.
-However, the cost of direct involvement in every file will often be inhibitive, and communication through regular channels (phone & email) may be too cumbersome.
+Attorneys face increasing pressure on their margins.
+The cost of direct involvement in every file will often be inhibitive, and communication through regular channels (phone & email) may be too cumbersome.

 Introducing the ClauseBase Q&A mode

 ClauseBase allows legal experts to create questions for any template.
 Using the answers gathered from the commercial teams, legal experts can then introduce changes to the contents of the template.